smart-facility/cognicity-floodwatch/README.md

 FloodWatch
 ==========
 ### Wearable flood alerts from PetaJakarta.org
-This repository contains the code for a Pebble SmartWatch Application, FloodWatch, which displays the current flood report status in the city of Jakarta as recorded by (PetaJakarta.org)[https://petajakarta.org].
+This repository contains the code for a Pebble SmartWatch Application, FloodWatch, which displays the current flood report status in the city of Jakarta as recorded by (https://petajakarta.org)[PetaJakarta.org].
 The Pebble app was built using the Pebble SDK in C and contains Javascript code to pull flood reports from the PetaJakarta.org API.

 ### Target Platforms
+* Pebble Smartwatch ("Aplite" firmware)
-* Pebble Time Smartwatch ("Basalt")
+* Pebble Time Smartwatch ("Basalt" firmware)

 ### Build
 `pebble build`